-Your choice of ad type should depend on your advertising goals – which ad layout matches best with your offer.
+Your choice of ad type should depend on which ad layout matches best with your offer and your advertising goals.

-Switch your brain cells on the work mode, and create one or more Facebook ads by filling in all the empty boxes and selecting between the ad images and call-to-actions.
+Now switch your brain cells to “work mode” and create one or more Facebook ads.
+Fill in all the empty boxes and select your ad images and calls-to-action.